-During the winter (roughly late October to early April), Tri-Board works closely with our school bus companies to determine if it is safe to offer school bus transportation on inclement weather days.
+During the winter (roughly late October to early April), Tri-Board utilizes professional weather monitoring & forecasting services and works closely with our school bus companies to determine if it is safe to offer school bus transportation on inclement weather days.
 School buses function differently than other vehicles and sometimes, although it is safe for the average family vehicle to travel, it is not safe for a school bus to be on the road.
 We know cancelling school buses is disruptive to families, but we are always putting the safety of our 30,000+ bus riders first and foremost in our decision making.
 Below are some tips to make the winter season and “snow days” easier for families to manage.

 To Do: Sign Up for Bus Status Alerts